-hell for two things: to have a child and not to have a child"

-I have asked the members of MCSNTT's leadership what the organization's reaction was to the four events described above.
-As mentioned earlier, A.E. critiqued the Hungarian state for choosing the "easier way", because "to restrict [abortion regulation] is easier than to organize the education, the training materials, that they [the Hungarian population] really need.
+hell for two things: to have a child and not to have a child", to organize the education, the training materials, that they [the Hungarian population] really need."
 My other interviewees expressed a similar opinion, that MCSNTT stands for the prevention of unwanted pregnancies rather then the restriction of abortions, abortion being "a necessary evil".
 A.E. went on to say that "The problem is that this story [the regulation of access to contraceptives] is so much in the hands of politics, not the hands of reasonable arguments [...]
 So it's like if it were tolerated that people decide for themselves what kind of family they want and how, not supported."
 A.E.'s opinion again reinforces Miller's and Oakley's argument that it is within the biopolitical state that sexuality and reproductive behavior gains political significance.